We aim to show how 5G can make Dorset a better place to live, work and visit.

 - Future of Food.
 We will be trialling uses of 5G connectivity in agriculture and aquaculture to increase productivity and reduce environmental impact.

 - Innovation Accelerator.
-Advanced connectivity will be provided at the heart of Dorset Innovation Park, a Local Enterprise Zone and advanced-engineering centre which already supports large and small companies that develop innovative connected products and services.
+Advanced 5G mobile connectivity will be provided at the heart of Dorset Innovation Park, a Local Enterprise Zone and advanced-engineering centre which already supports large and small companies that develop innovative connected products and services.